 Forgetting to include adequate storage

 The storage issue is a common bugbear that trips up many homeowners when renovating a room, and it’s likely that you’ve experienced the issue yourself.
+Luckily, there are storage units available to hire at keepsafestorage.com.au if you have simply ran out of room.
 You put together the perfect aesthetic, you carefully hunt down the perfect furniture, you carefully select the perfect matching soft furnishings from Deconovo, and everything is going to be incredible… and then you realize there’s less storage than you need.

 In the average family home, the more storage you have, the better.
 Unfortunately, storage items aren’t always aesthetically pleasing, so it’s easy to overlook these when focusing on creating a beautiful look.
 However, without adequate storage incorporated into your overall design, a room will never look as good as you imagine.
 So the next time you’re renovating a room, focus on achieving sufficient storage first, and then build the rest of the room around this core basic.